Skip to main content

 • updated the interface in the Control Panel on the OpenSearch cluster page:

-• simplified information representation in node group cards;
+• simplified how information is presented in node group cards;

 • improved configuration readability.